SideScrollUI/SideScroll/Docs/Dev/Modules/Libraries.md

 * Atlas.Serialize
   - Serializes all objects into a customer data store
   - Supports lazy loading and circular references
-  - This is growing so big it should probably be it's own library)
   - [Serializer.md]
 * Atlas.Network
   - HTTP - (downloading files)
-  - FTP - (downloading files)

 ## Tab Libraries